praveenabt/praveenabt.github.io/_pages/about.md

   - /about.html
 ---

-I am currently an Assistant Professor in computer science at IIT-Hyderabad.
+I am currently an Assistant Professor in [Computer Science](https://cse.iith.ac.in/) at [IIT-Hyderabad](https://iith.ac.in/).
 I received my Ph.D. in computer science from University of Edinburgh, advised by [Myungjin Lee](https://www.linkedin.com/in/myungjin-lee-5308136).
 Prior, I was a post doctoral researcher at Princeton University, worked with [Jennifer Rexford](https://www.cs.princeton.edu/~jrex/) and [David Walker](https://www.cs.princeton.edu/~dpw/).

 My research interests are at the intersection of **networking, security, and machine learning**.
 My current focus is on designing networks to make network management easier using exciting emerging technologies such as Software-Defined Networking (SDN) and P4-based programmable data planes.